Ward 22 Scarborough—Agincourt: Election results

-2022
+2022 Toronto municipal election

 2021 by-election

 A by-election was held on January 15, 2021 to replace Jim Karygiannis who was removed from city council after losing an appeal to the Supreme Court of Canada due to exceeding spending limits in the 2018 election.

 In addition to in-person voting, this was the first municipal election in Toronto to offer a mail-in ballot.
 The ballot was the same as provided during in-person voting.
 In addition to sending the ballot by mail, residents were able to deliver it to one of two drop boxes or the city's elections warehouse.